Gravicode/GravicodeNugetLibrary/README.md

 6. Delete ~/Models/ApplicationUser.cs

-7. Replace all class "ApplicationUser" with "IdentityUser" in ~/Controllers/AccountController.cs and ~/Controllers/ManageController.cs
+7. Replace all class "ApplicationUser" with "IdentityUser" in all files

 8. Add namespace Gravicode.AspNetCore.Identity.Redis to ~/Controllers/AccountController.cs and ~/Controllers/ManageController.cs and ~/Controllers/_ViewImports.cshtml